|

 Magneto's "Welcome to Die" from the 1992

-arcade game. ^__^ Capcom killed it with MVC3 Deadpool.
-Finally, I never expected to see
+arcade game. ^__^ Capcom killed it with MVC3 Deadpool, but Arc System

-him on the big screen.
-Loved both movies (which is rare for me to say).
-Superhero movies
+the movies (which is rare for me to say).
+Seeing

 Cable,